 Estonia

-[Updated 3/25/23] The number one employee benefits people in Estonia care about is health insurance.
+[Updated 6/19/25] The number one employee benefit that people in Estonia care about is health insurance.
 This is supplementary to the national healthcare service, which can be subject to long waiting lists.
-When asked to rank three other common benefits in order of importance, Estonian employees are likely to say retirement, death, and disability.
+When asked to rank three other common benefits in order of importance, Estonian employees are likely to list life, death, and disability benefits.

 Mandatory employee benefits in Estonia include a three-pillar pension system, legislative leaves, employment insurance, and dental care.
 Common supplementary employee benefits in Estonia include health insurance, voluntary benefits, and gym memberships.
 Common employee perks include additional vacation days and company cars.